 \section{Benchmarks and uncollided solutions for the $S_2$ radiative transfer equations}

-In order to show more decimal places of accuracy in our linear problems than are given in \cite{SU19971035}, it was expedient to calculate our own analytic benchmarks.
+In order to show \wgb{greater precision} in our linear problems than are given in \cite{SU19971035}, it was expedient to calculate our own analytic benchmarks.
 Since we already include results to each problem calculated with $S_2$, we choose to verify our solver by using a $S_2/P_1$ benchmark given by \cite{mcclarren2008analytic}.
-This benchmark gives the analytic expression for the scalar flux and energy density solutions to Eq.~\eqref{eq:transport_nondim_sn} and \eqref{eq:material_nondim_sn} with $N=2$, angles and Gauss-Legendre weighting, ($[\mu^1,\mu^2]=[\frac{-1}{\sqrt{3}}, \frac{1}{\sqrt{3}}]$, and $[w_1, w_2]= [1,1]$) when the source is a delta function in space and time. \wgb{The characteristic wavespeed ($\frac{c}{\sqrt{3}}$) of the $S_2$/$P_1$ treatment of one speed transport problems} \wgbt{is the result of an assumption made in the derivation of the $P_1$ approximation that the angular flux is an affine function of angle.
+This benchmark gives the analytic expression for the scalar flux and energy density solutions to Eq.~\eqref{eq:transport_nondim_sn} and \eqref{eq:material_nondim_sn} with $\wgb{(}N=\wgb{)}\:2$, angles and Gauss-Legendre weighting, ($[\mu^1,\mu^2]=[\frac{-1}{\sqrt{3}}, \frac{1}{\sqrt{3}}]$, and $[w_1, w_2]= [1,1]$) \wgb{where} the source is a delta function in space and time. \wgb{The characteristic wavespeed ($\frac{c}{\sqrt{3}}$) of the $S_2$/$P_1$ treatment of one speed transport problems} \wgbt{is the result of an assumption made in the derivation of the $P_1$ approximation that the angular flux is an affine function of angle.
 This approximation causes a $\frac{1}{3}$ to multiply the gradient term in the current equation (the first angular moment of the angular flux) that limits the speed of information propagation.
 See \cite[p.~221]{duderstadt1979transport} for a thorough explanation.
 It is also interesting to note that if the radiation is modeled as a gas of photons with a specific intensity given by a Planckian distribution, the speed of sound in that gas is $\frac{c}{\sqrt{3}}$ \cite{leveque1998radiation}. }

 The Green's function given by \cite{mcclarren2008analytic} for $\lphi = \lpsi_1+\lpsi_2$ for a delta function source at position $s$ is,

 where $\Theta$ is a step function, $\delta$ is a Dirac delta function and $I_0$ and $I_1$ are modified Bessel functions of the first kind.
 The Green's function for the material energy density is,